Sanavesa/DeepSociety/README.md

 A fully-functional application that has thought-provoking conversations with AI bots.

 ## What we learned
-Training ML models from scratch is hard, and in a hackathon its impossible.
+Training ML models from scratch is hard and in a hackathon it's impossible.
 Always use pre-trained models!

 ## What's next for Deep Society
 - A new DLC personal assistant for Bob™ and Friends (spoiler alert: it will be Charlie!).
 - Expand the domain of Deep Society to more than just Society and Cultures; the personal assistants are not limited to the current scope.

+## Demo: Try it out!
+At the moment, only an Android APK is available [here](https://github.com/Sanavesa/DeepSociety/releases/tag/release).